 I must have been living under a rock.
 I’ve been using computers for several decades and never heard about the Dvorak keyboard.
 I’m the Feliciasauraus who learned to type on a manual typewriter.
 Better yet, I remember when carriage return was more than just a key on the keyboard.
 It used to be a physical action of taking your hand away from the keyboard touching the arm of the carriage and pushing the arm to return the carriage all the way to the right in preparation for typing the next line.
 Yes, I am that old.
 That’s what makes Dvorak so interesting.

 As you get older one of the things you do not want to lose is your brain’s plasticity.
-Plasticity is the ability for your brain to learn and understand new concepts.
+Plasticity is the ability of your brain to learn and understand new concepts.
 If the brain loses its plasticity, situations such as dementia and Alzheimer’s arise.
 Brain plasticity is important at all stages of life but it’s not until you get older that you realize just how important it is.

 One way to keep your brain lubricated is to learn new things.
-More than just learning about the art, history or a new language, doing something different mechanically also helps to burn new neural pathways into the brain.
-Things like learning how to write with your left hand if you been a righty, going to a different country where you must drive on the other side of the road or learning a new keyboard layout.
+More than just learning about art, history or a new language, doing something different mechanically also helps to burn new neural pathways into the brain.
+Things like learning how to write with your left hand if you’ve been a righty, going to a different country where you must drive on the other side of the road or learning a new keyboard layout.
 These all create new pathways.
 Enter the Dvorak keyboard.

 After decades of using the QWERTY keyboard and becoming proficient at it (approximately 80 words per minute), Dvorak is a whole new world.